cangencer/salesforce-oauth2/README.md

 ## Abstract

-This is a very lightweight implementation of the [OAuth2 Web Server Authentication Flow for Salesforce](http://wiki.developerforce.com/page/Digging_Deeper_into_OAuth_2.0_on_Force.com).
+A very lightweight implementation of the [OAuth2 Web Server Authentication Flow for Salesforce](http://wiki.developerforce.com/page/Digging_Deeper_into_OAuth_2.0_on_Force.com) for Node.js.

 As Salesforce already provides a very robust REST API, the aim of this module is to provide a very thin wrapper for the authentication functionality only.